-The difference with a woven scrim is that a woven scrim has both a mechanical and chemical bonding where the laid scrim is a flat structure grid with only a chemical bonding.
+The difference with a woven scrim is the fact that a woven scrim has a mechanical and chemical bonding where the laid scrim is a flat structure grid with only a chemical bonding.
 The fact that the upper and lower warp in laid scrims will always be on the same side of the weft yarns guarantees that the warp yarns will always be under tension.
-In this way tensile forces in the warp direction will be absorbed immediately.
-Thanks to this effect, laid scrims often exhibit a strongly reduced elongation.
+Therefore tensile powers in warp direction will be absorbed immediately.
+Due to this effect, laid scrims often show a strongly reduced elongation.

 Whilst woven products may be supplied loomstate, a laid scrim will always be impregnated.
 Sioen has an extensive knowledge in respect to which binder may be best suited to different applications.
 The choice of the right adhesive may enhance the bonding of the laid scrim with the final product considerably.

 The mechanical values of bitumen roof sheets are substantially improved by the use of scrims.